helihathi/Credit-Card-Fraud-Detection/README.md

 ### A — Full stack with docker-compose (one command)

-1. Build and start everything (in detached mode):
+1. Build and start everything:

 ```bash
 docker-compose up --build -d